Fellowships

 • Graduate Research Plan Statement: In a two-page essay, present a clear, concise description of your proposed plan of study or research for the period covered by the fellowship.
 Your statement should demonstrate your understanding of research design and methodology, and explain any relationships with your previous research.

-• Three letters of recommendation: Scientists or faculty members who have current knowledge of your academic and/or professional experience are asked to rank your ability in the following areas: knowledge in chosen field, motivation, perseverance toward educational goals, ability to work independently, ability to work as a member of a research team, ability to plan and conduct research, imagination and creativity, and overall scientific ability.
+• Letters of recommendation: Scientists or faculty members who have current knowledge of your academic and/or professional experience are asked to rank your ability in the following areas: knowledge in chosen field, motivation, perseverance toward educational goals, ability to work independently, ability to work as a member of a research team, ability to plan and conduct research, imagination and creativity, and overall scientific ability.

 Have a closer look: